 If you are taking leave to care for a sick family member, you will need to get a certification from your family member’s doctor.
 When you submit your claim to the EDD, you will receive a form receipt number.
 The doctor will need this form number in order to submit a certification in support of your claim.

 For bonding leave, new mothers who have already applied for state disability insurance benefits for pregnancy and childbirth are not required to submit documentation.
 However, all other parents will need to provide evidence of the child’s birth, adoption, or foster care placement.

 You must file your application within 49 after the date you started your leave.
 Otherwise, you may lose your right to collect benefits.
 To avoid this, it’s best to file your claim on the day you start your leave.

 The paid family leave program only gives employees the right to collect benefits; it does not provide job protection.
 This means that you can collect benefits from the state, but your employer may not be required to give you the time off or keep your job for you while you are on leave.

 However, other state and federal laws may offer the right to take leave and reinstatement after the leave is over.
 For example, employers with 50 or more employees must provide up to 12 weeks of unpaid family leave to employees under the Family and Medical Leave Act and the California Family Rights Act.
 California’s pregnancy disability leave law also requires employers with five or more employees to provide protected time off for a pregnancy-related disability (although not for bonding leave).
 To learn more about these laws, see Family and Medical Leave in California.

 More cities and states are considering passing paid family leave laws.
 Your city’s laws may provide additional rights.
-For example, San Francisco recently passed a paid family leave law that requires employers with 20 or more employees to supplement the state’s paid family leave pay so that employees receive 100% of their wages for six weeks.
+For example, San Francisco passed a paid family leave law that requires employers with 20 or more employees to supplement the state’s paid family leave pay so that employees receive 100% of their wages for eight weeks.